Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: Mixing time results for Bayesian structure learning

 The neighborhood $\nbg(\cE)$ used in \RWGES{} can be very large for some $\cE$, which seems to be undesirable.
 However, other choices of the neighborhood relation on $\cpdag$ (which may seem very reasonable) can cause the search algorithm to be trapped in sub-optimal local modes.
-To show this, we consider an alternative random walk MH algorithm for sampling equivalence classes used by~\citet{castelletti2018learning}.